When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Not suitable for all drill bits
+• Not suitable for brad point or auger bits.

-• Less accurate than other methods
+• Less accurate than dedicated sharpening jigs.

 Drill Doctor